arnavgautam/TreeHacks2015/HOLs/HOL-DebuggingCloudServices/HOL.md

 In the previous task, the role failed to start due to an unknown reason.
 In this task, you will use IntelliTrace to determine what caused the failure.

-1. In the **Cloud Services** node inside the **Server Explorer** windows, select the hosted service where you deployed the **FabrikamInsurance** application and expand it until you found the **FabrikamWorker** instance.
+1. In the **Cloud Services** node inside the **Server Explorer** window, select the hosted service where you deployed the **FabrikamInsurance** application and expand it until you find the **FabrikamWorker** instance.

-1. Now, right-click the slot node, labeled as **Instance 0 (Unknown)** in **Server Explorer**, and then select **View IntelliTrace Logs** to download the information to your workstation.
+1. Right-click the slot node labeled **Instance 0 (Unknown)**, and select **View IntelliTrace logs** to download the information to your workstation.
 After you do this, notice that Visual Studio creates a new IntelliTrace entry in the **Windows Azure Activity Log** window to display the progress of the download operation.

 	![Downloading the IntelliTrace logs](Images/downloading-the-intellitrace-logs.png?raw=true "Downloading the IntelliTrace logs")

 	_Downloading the IntelliTrace logs_

-1. Wait for the download to complete, which may take several minutes.
-While this is happening, you can expand the corresponding entry in the **Windows Azure Activity Log** window and examine the **History** panel on the right to monitor the progress of the operation.
+1. Wait for the download to complete (it may take several minutes).
+Meanwhile, you can expand the corresponding entry in the **Windows Azure Activity Log** window and examine the **History** panel on the right to monitor the progress of the operation.

 	![IntelliTrace operation history log](Images/intellitrace-operation-history-log.png?raw=true "IntelliTrace operation history log")

 	_IntelliTrace operation history log_

 	> **Note:** When you request the IntelliTrace logs, a snapshot of the information collected so far is uploaded from the VM instance where the role is running to your storage account and then downloaded to a disk file on your local computer.
-Once the log is transferred successfully, it is deleted from the storage.
+Once the log is transferred successfully, it is deleted from the storage account.

 1. After the download completes, Visual Studio automatically opens the IntelliTrace log file and displays it in a window.
 The **IntelliTrace Summary** window is divided into several sections that contain diagnostics information collected for the deployment.

 	![IntelliTrace summary window](Images/intellitrace-summary-window.png?raw=true "IntelliTrace summary window")

-	_IntelliTrace summary window_
+	_IntelliTrace Summary window_

 	The sections available in the IntelliTrace summary window are:

-	**Exception Data** - lists unhandled exceptions that occur during the data collection period with details about the exception type, the exception message, the number of exceptions of that kind that were raised, and the time of the newest exception.
+	**Exception Data:** lists unhandled exceptions that occurred during the data collection period, including details about the exception type, the exception message, the number of exceptions of that kind that were raised, and the time of the newest exception.
 Selecting an entry in the list displays the corresponding call stack for the exception.

-	If an exception occurs in your code, you can select the exception in the list and then click **Start Debugging** to open the appropriate source file in Visual Studio with the cursor placed on the line of code that raised the exception.
+	If an exception occurs in your code, you can select the exception in the list and then click **Debug Newest Exception in Group** to open the appropriate source file in Visual Studio with the cursor placed on the line of code that raised the exception.

 	![Exception Data section](Images/exception-data-section.png?raw=true "Exception Data section")

 	_Exception Data section_

-	**System Info** - shows information about the virtual machine environment where the diagnostics data was collected, including the computer name, operating system and CLR versions, physical memory and virtual memory available, number of processors, time zone, among other details.
+	**System Info:** shows information about the virtual machine environment where the diagnostics data was collected, including the computer name, operating system and CLR versions, physical memory and virtual memory available, number of processors, time zone, among other details.

 	![System Info section](Images/system-info-section.png?raw=true "System Info section")

 	_System Info section_

-	**Threads List** - shows every thread active during the diagnostics collection period, with each thread showing its ID, a name, if available, and the starting and ending times of the thread.
+	**Threads List:** shows every thread active during the diagnostics collection period, with each thread showing its ID, name (if available), and the starting and ending times of the thread.

 	![Threads List section](Images/threads-list-section.png?raw=true "Threads List section")

 	_Threads List section_

-	**Modules** - lists every module loaded in memory, including the name of the module and the path from where it was loaded.
+	**Modules:** lists every module loaded in memory, including the name of the module and the path from where it was loaded.
 This information can be useful to debug assembly-loading issues.

 	![Modules section](Images/modules-section.png?raw=true "Modules section")

 	_Modules section_

-	> **Note:** For the current deployment, you used default settings to define the events captured by IntelliTrace.
+	> **Note:** For the current deployment, you used the default settings to define the events captured by IntelliTrace.

-	>To configure which events should be included in the IntelliTrace log, during the Publishing operation, click **Settings** in **Windows Azure Publish Settings** | **Advanced Settings** to open the **IntelliTrace Settings** window.
+	>To configure which events should be included in the IntelliTrace log during the Publishing operation, click **Settings** next to the **Enable IntelliTrace** check box to open the **IntelliTrace Settings** window.

 	>	![Configuring IntelliTrace settings](Images/configuring-intellitrace-settings.png?raw=true "Configuring IntelliTrace settings")